hamburger-software/ansible-role-vmware_ubuntu_cloud_image/README.md

 - The OVA file on the control machine is specified with `ova_file`.
 - The VM is created in the datacenter `vmware_datacenter` on the datastore `vmware_datastore`.
-- The VM can be placed in a resource pool by specifying `vmware_resource_pool`.
+- The VM can be placed in a folder by specifying `vmware_folder` and in a resource pool by specifying `vmware_resource_pool`.
 - The VM name is `inventory_hostname` by default.
 It can be changed with `vm_guestname`.

 ### VM Settings